Defining Your ICP (Ideal Customer Profile)

 A Compliance-First Approach

-The financial and insurance sector is regulated, so the prospecting approach must respect specific constraints:
+The financial and insurance sector is regulated, and prospecting in it has to reflect that.

-- GDPR compliance: Signals come exclusively from public sources, and legitimate interest is documented
+- GDPR compliance: all signals come from public sources, and legitimate interest is documented by construction.
+Publishing a funding announcement or a job posting is itself the basis for outreach.

-- No tracking: No tracking pixels in emails.
-Only the positive reply rate is measured
+- No tracking: no tracking pixels in emails.
+Rodz measures only positive reply rates.

-- Controlled volume: 35 to 50 emails per day per account, one message per signal
+- Controlled volume: 35 to 50 emails per day per account, one message per signal, never a follow-up sequence.

 Contextual Outreach